Amsterdam

 Practical tips for a successful stay

 Amsterdam is compact but dense.
-We recommend booking major museums (Rijksmuseum, Van Gogh, Anne Frank) upon hotel confirmation, especially in April-May and July-August.
+We recommend booking major museums (Rijksmuseum, Van Gogh, Anne Frank) upon hotel confirmation, especially April-May and July-August.
 Slots go fast, and queues without tickets can hit two hours.

 Canal house staircases are steep and narrow (17th-century legacy).
 If staying at the Waldorf Astoria, Dylan or Sofitel Legend The Grand, flag any mobility issues at booking: some rooms have lifts, others don't.
 Modern palaces (Pillows Maurits, Anantara Krasnapolsky) pose no accessibility issues.

 Finally, Amsterdam is a cyclists' city first.
-Cycle paths take priority, bikes whizz fast and don't stop.
+Cycle paths take priority, bikes whizz by and don't stop.
 As a pedestrian, never step on red lanes (cycle paths), look left AND right before crossing, and expect imperious bells if you block the way.
 Palaces provide maps with safe cycle routes to main sites ✨

 Frequently asked questions